 - The combination of ginseng and ginkgo biloba improved mental performance in detailed psychosocials ( Kennedy2002mcm ).

 - Kallus2005apf is a scientific review of the aging of cognitive functions , and finds a positive effect on caffeine and ginseng extract G115. ( I'm more cautious about caffeine .)

-- Coleman2003epg is an overview of the positive effects of P. ginseng on quality of life, focusing on Pharmaton, Ginsana, and so on.
+- Coleman2003epg is an overview of the positive effects of P. ginseng on quality of life, focusing on Pharmaton, Ginsana, and the like.

-- The nootropic effects of the herbal combination with ginseng and cloning were investigated by Nishiyama1995bes and Nishiyama1996hps , which showed improvement in learning and memory.
+- The nootropic effects of herbal combination with ginseng and schizander (cloning) were investigated by Nishiyama1995bes and Nishiyama1996hps , which showed improvement in learning and memory.

-- The standard TKM combination of Yen Yen Gans Ginseng and Polygala tenuifolia had an anti-depressant and nootropic effect on the animal model. ( Sun2013aem )
+- The standard TCM combination of yen ken ginseng and polygala tenuifolia had an anti-depressant and nootropic effect on the animal model. ( Sun2013aem )

 Another plant nootropic

-As a bead I would say that probably the most commonly used nootropic is nicotine, the nootropic effects of which my ex-leader, neurobiologist and the big smoker himself like to point to.
+As a bead, I would say that the most commonly used nootropic is nicotine, the nootropic effects of which my former head, neurobiologist and the big smoker himself like to point to.
 Nicotine acts on central nicotinic acetylcholine receptors.
-Although nicotine is not an adaptogen (its therapeutic index is too low), it improves concentration in small doses, and temporarily suppresses symptoms of Parkinson's disease in the elderly.
+Although nicotine is not an adaptogen (its therapeutic index is too low), it improves concentration in small doses, and temporarily suppresses the symptoms of Parkinson's disease in the elderly.